Environmental Protection for the Elderly and Employees

 - New elderly residents whose condition is unknown, and who do not have symptoms of Covid-19, must be isolated in a single room for 14 days or, if possible, laboratory examined to ensure that they are free of infection.

 If there is a confirmed or suspected case among the elderly, a laboratory examination for covid-19 must be performed.
 Depending on the availability of capabilities, the following must be done:

 - Perform an examination on all the elderly and all employees in the center.

-- If it is not possible to examine all employees and all the elderly, examination should be limited to employees and the elderly in the same department.
+- If it is not possible to examine all employees and all the elderly, the examination should be limited to employees and the elderly in the same department.

-- If it is not possible to examine everyone in the department, examination should be limited to companions in the same room and the health practitioners who were in contact with the confirmed or suspected case.
+- If it is not possible to examine everyone in the department, the examination should be limited to companions in the same room and the health practitioners who were in contact with the confirmed or suspected case.

 - If there is more than one suspected case, and there are not enough isolation rooms, the cases can stay in the same room, taking precautions spacing them out so that the infection is not transmitted to people who are not infected.

 - Patients must be isolated inside a single, well-ventilated room, and contact and spray isolation precautions must be applied.
 If a spray-emitting procedure is performed, air isolation precautions must be applied, and if there is no single room, the isolation may be carried out in a group room, only if the room is dedicated for positive cases.